alexfertel/nanomachine/README.md

 ### Callbacks

-You can register callbacks with no payload that get triggered when entering a given state:
+We can register callbacks with no payload that get triggered when entering a given state:

 ```rust